MtMNC/Bionicle-Fonts/README.md

-Matoran Fonts
+Bionicle Fonts
 =========

-Two Matoran langauge fonts based on images from [BIONICLEsector01](http://biosector01.com/):
+Three Bionicle fonts:
 <ul>
-<li>metrumatoran - The writing system used on Metru Nui and Mata Nui (symbols within circles)</li>
+<li>**metrumatoran** - The Matoran language writing system used on Metru Nui and Mata Nui (symbols within circles).
+Based on images from [BIONICLEsector01](http://biosector01.com/).
+Contains glyphs for a-z, A-Z, 0-9, [space] and -.
+Also contains glyphs for ÅåÄäÖö based on [this image](http://img3.wikia.nocookie.net/__cb20110206162731/bionicle/images/9/96/Scandinaviamato.jpg), but they're dubiously canon.</li>
-<li>voyamatoran - the writing system used on Voya Nui and Mahri Nui (symbols within hexagons)</li>
+<li>**voyamatoran** - The Matoran language writing system used on Voya Nui and Mahri Nui (symbols within hexagons).
+Based on images from [BIONICLEsector01](http://biosector01.com/)</li>.
+Contains glyphs for a-z, A-Z, 0-9, [space] and -.
+<li>**okoto** - The writing system used on Okoto.
+Based on the [http://www.bzpower.com/board/topic/19354-okoto-alphabet-revealed/?p=968313](Okoto Alphabet v2.1) created by [http://www.bzpower.com/board/user/112053-jed1ndy/](jed1ndy from BZPower)</li> Contains glyphs for a-z, A-Z, and [space].
 </ul>

-Both fonts have glyphs for a-z, A-Z, 0-9, and -.
-Metrumatoran has glyphs for ÅåÄäÖö based on [this image](http://img3.wikia.nocookie.net/__cb20110206162731/bionicle/images/9/96/Scandinaviamato.jpg), but they're dubiously canon so I left them out of voyamatoran.

 The fonts were created with [Fontello](http://fontello.com/).